Corporate Governance Statement

 Responsible and transparent corporate governance oriented to long-term value creation has high priority at Koenig & Bauer.
 We regard integrity and compliance as indispensable in business transactions.
 The Group-wide compliance management system protects employees and companies from breaches of laws or internal rules and simultaneously helps them to duly follow these laws and internal rules.

 The system is continuously enhanced, structured more effectively and placed on a sustainable footing on the basis of a regularly updated compliance risk analysis.
 In addition to monitoring changes in the law and reported compliance risks, one component of the risk assessment entails the continuous sharing of information on the internal processes of the Koenig & Bauer Group.
 For this purpose, a compliance team has been set up and is composed of representatives from information technology, human resources, accounting, taxes, data protection as well as the local compliance officers.
-Since 2021, all subsidiaries have additionally submitted a standardised report on their compliance situation as part of the fixed agenda of the meetings of the relevant supervisory bodies (e.g. boards, shareholder assemblies, supervisory boards, governance bodies).
+All subsidiaries additionally submit a standardised report on their compliance situation as part of the fixed agenda for the meetings of the relevant supervisory bodies (e.g. boards, shareholder assemblies, supervisory boards, governance bodies).
 Regular sharing with employees together with management’s strong commitment to compliance (“tone from the top”) has additionally strengthened the compliance culture within the Group.
 As of 1 January 2023, Koenig & Bauer AG is applying the Supply Chain Due Diligence Act.
-A Human Rights Officer has been appointed, and the internal processes have been defined to ensure fulfilment of the due diligence obligations in this regard as well as to review risk exposure to suppliers with regard to the interests protected under the Act.
+A policy statement has been published, a Human Rights Officer appointed, and the internal processes defined to ensure fulfilment of the due diligence obligations in this regard as well as to review exposure to supplier risk with respect to the interests protected under the Act.

 Independent inspections by Internal Auditing or external auditors continuously monitor the effectiveness of the compliance management system.
 ISO 37001 certification of the compliance management system is also of particular relevance in this connection.
 The Supervisory Board’s Audit Committee is kept regularly informed at its meetings of any compliance incidents as well as the progress being made in this area.

 In addition to permanently improving our compliance management system, we are committed to advancing our international compliance culture and, in particular, to combating corruption and other unfair business practices worldwide.
 With the KBA-NotaSys Integrity Fund, which was launched in 2017, Koenig & Bauer finances international projects to enhance compliance processes and culture.
 A total of 42 projects initiated by universities, associations and institutions in Europe, South America and Africa have been funded.
-The project initiators include Transparency International, the German Institute for Compliance (DICO), the German Institute for Efficiency Testing (DIEP) and various Swiss and German universities.
-The fund was formally closed on 31 December 2022 in a ceremony held at the Integrity Europe Conference at the Lucerne University of Applied Sciences and Arts on 26 and 27 October 2023.
+The fund was formally closed on 31 December 2022, although the final projects were continued until the end of 2024.
 Of particular importance is the support we provide as a member of the Banknote Ethics Initiative (BnEI).
 Since its foundation in 2013, BnEI has established a strict code to prevent and combat corruption and anti-trust violations in the field of banknote printing and trading.
 The principles developed are not only recognised among the members of the BnEI but also adopted by a significant proportion of central banks and banknote printers worldwide and form part of their procurement processes.
 As a member of the BnEI, Koenig & Bauer Banknote Solutions has agreed to be bound by strict rules of conduct and transparency, compliance with which is verified as part of regular recertification based on an audit programme developed by the BnEI.
-The accreditation was confirmed in the audit carried out in 2023.
+The accreditation was extended in 2024 for a further three years.

-Additional, more detailed information on the compliance management system can be found at https://compliance.koenig-bauer.com/en/index/, in the summary entitled “Corporate governance and compliance” contained in the Annual Report (page 26) and in the non-financial statement included in the Annual Report of Koenig & Bauer AG in accordance with Sections 289b (3) and 315b (1), (3) of the German Commercial Code.
+Additional, more detailed information on the compliance management system can be found at https://compliance.koenig-bauer.com/en/, in the summary entitled “Corporate governance and compliance” contained in the Annual Report and in the non-financial statement included in the Annual Report of Koenig & Bauer AG in accordance with section 315c (3) in connection with sections 289c to 289e (1), (3) of the German Commercial Code.

-Close cooperation between the Management Board and the Supervisory Board
+Close cooperation between the Executive Board and the Supervisory Board

-As a German joint-stock company Koenig & Bauer AG has a two-tier management and control structure, exercised by the members of the Management Board and the Supervisory Board.
-The Management Board and Supervisory Board work together closely and responsibly in the best interests of the company.
+As a German joint-stock company Koenig & Bauer AG has a two-tier management and control structure, exercised by the members of the Executive Board and the Supervisory Board.
+The Executive Board and Supervisory Board work together closely and responsibly in the best interests of the company.
 The common goal is to ensure the company’s continued viability and to achieve growth in its enterprise value.

-Following discussion of Management Board issues, the Supervisory Board appointed on 7 December 2023 Dr Andreas Pleßke, Spokesperson of the Management Board, to the position of Chief Executive Officer and Dr Stephen Kimmich, Chief Financial Officer, to the position of Deputy Chief Executive Officer with effect from 1 January 2024.
+Following discussion of Executive Board issues, the Supervisory Board appointed on 7 December 2024 Dr Andreas Pleßke, Spokesperson of the Executive Board, to the position of Chief Executive Officer and Dr Stephen Kimmich, Chief Financial Officer, to the position of Deputy Chief Executive Officer with effect from 1 January 2024.
+Effective 1 April 2024, the Supervisory Board also transferred responsibility for the Special segment to Dr Kimmich.

-Reporting by the Management Board to the Supervisory Board and/or the Audit Committee also includes matters relating to risk exposure and risk management, the internal control system and compliance, i.e. the measures taken to comply with legal requirements, official regulations and internal guidelines.
-The Management Board’s rules of procedure can be found on the company’s website at https://investors.koenig-bauer.com/en/corporate-governance/rules-of-procedure-of-the-management-board/.
+Reporting by the Executive Board to the Supervisory Board and/or the Audit Committee also includes matters relating to risk exposure and risk management, the internal control system and compliance, i.e. the measures taken to comply with legal requirements, official regulations and internal guidelines.

-Koenig & Bauer AG’s Supervisory Board advises and monitors the Management Board.
-Under the German Stock Corporation Act, the Supervisory Board is responsible for appointing or dismissing the members of the Management Board, monitoring and advising the Management Board, adopting the annual financial statements, approving the consolidated financial statements and approving or advising on important aspects of corporate planning and decisions.
-In accordance with the German Co-Determination Act, the twelve-member Supervisory Board is composed of six shareholder representative and six employees’ representatives.
+Koenig & Bauer AG’s Supervisory Board advises and monitors the Executive Board.
+Under the German Stock Corporation Act, the Supervisory Board is responsible for appointing or dismissing the members of the Executive Board, monitoring and advising the Executive Board, adopting the annual financial statements, approving the consolidated financial statements and approving or advising on important aspects of corporate planning and decisions.
+In accordance with the German Co-Determination Act, the twelve-member Supervisory Board is composed of six shareholder representatives and six employees representatives.
 The shareholder representatives are elected by the shareholders at the annual general meeting and the employee representatives by the employees at the German sites.
 In the event of a tied vote on the Supervisory Board, the Chairman has the casting vote.
 The Supervisory Board may also adopt resolutions in circulatory procedures.
 The rules of procedure govern the work of the Supervisory Board and its committees.
-It is available on the company’s website at https://investors.koenig-bauer.com/en/corporate-governance/rules-of-procedure-of-the-supervisory-board/.
+It is available on the company’s website at

 Details of the current composition of the Supervisory Board’s committees can be found on the company’s website.